India orders Pakistani citizens to leave by April 27 after Pahalgam terror attack

 On Wednesday, India said it was suspending the 1960 Indus Waters Treaty with immediate effect until Pakistan “credibly and irrevocably” stops its support for cross-border terrorism.

-New Delhi also announced that the Attari-Wagah border checkpost will be closed with immediate effect.
+New Delhi also announced that the Attari-Wagah border crossing will be closed with immediate effect.

 Pakistani citizens will not be permitted to travel to India under the SAARC Visa Exemption Scheme.
-Any SVES visas issued in the past to Pakistani citizens will be deemed cancelled and Pakistani nationals in India under the SVES visa have 48 hours to leave the country, the ministry had announced on Wednesday.
+Any SVES visas issued in the past to Pakistani citizens will be deemed cancelled and Pakistani nationals in India have 48 hours to leave the country, the ministry had announced on Wednesday.

 The South Asian Association for Regional Cooperation, a regional bloc, comprises India, Pakistan, Afghanistan, Bangladesh, Bhutan, the Maldives, Nepal and Sri Lanka.